 Steps to Orientation

 Congratulations again on your acceptance to Warren Wilson College.
 Your admission is a reflection of your hard work and shared values.
-We’re excited to work with you on the next steps.
+We’re excited to work with you on the next steps – you can find all the details below for securing your place in the class with a deposit as well as making sure you’re all set to receive need-based financial aid!
+Our deposit deadline is May 1.

 Connect with us on Instagram @warrenwilsoncollegeadmissions.
 Don’t forget to use the hashtags #warrenwilsonbound #wwcowls and #warrenwilsoncollege.
 Maybe we’ll add you to our story!